Breastfeeding

 Introduction

-The benefits of breastfeeding for both you and your baby are enormous.
+There are many benefits of breastfeeding for both you and your baby.
 Your breast milk provides all the nutrients your baby needs for growth and development.
 When you come into contact with a virus or bacteria, your body will make antibodies to protect itself.
 These antibodies are passed into your breast milk so your baby is protected too.
 Breastfeeding also helps your womb recover more quickly after birth and reduces your risk of certain diseases.
 You can read more about the benefits of breastfeeding for you and your baby on the HSE website.

 Breastfeeding is a natural way to feed your baby, though it can be difficult particularly at the start.
 It's a skill that you and your baby learn together.
 You are more likely to succeed if you have support and all the information you need.